Consumer Protection Law

 Protect Your Personal Finances While You Shop Online

 Many consumers pay for their internet purchases with credit cards.
-Those consumers are protected by the Fair Credit Billing Act.
-Consumers who chose to pay for their transactions with their debit cards or ATM cards are protected by the Electronic Funds Transfer Act.
+The Fair Credit Billing Act protects online shoppers.
+The Electronic Funds Transfer Act protects consumers who pay with their debit cards or ATM cards.

 The Electronic Funds Transfer Act and the Federal Credit Billing Act were enacted in the 1970s and 1980s to protect consumers who use electronic funds or credit cards.
-While the laws were enacted well before the online shopping boom, they have important implications for purchases made on the internet.
+These laws came before the online shopping boom, but they have important implications for online purchases.

 Many people are concerned about having their credit card numbers stolen or misused when they shop online.
-While a stolen credit card can be a big headache, it is essential to know that the Federal Credit Billing Act includes protection for the online consumer.
+A stolen credit card can be a big headache.
+You should understand how the Federal Credit Billing Act protects online consumers.

-If a credit card number is stolen, the credit card holder is not responsible for unauthorized purchases made on that card.
-However, if the physical card is taken, then the customer might have to pay for the first $50 of unauthorized purchases.
+If your credit card details are stolen, the cardholder is generally not responsible for unauthorized purchases.
+However, if someone takes your physical card, then you might have to pay for the first $50 of unauthorized purchases.

 Consumers who use debit cards have different obligations than those using credit cards.
-The Electronic Funds Transfer Act provides that a customer must report unauthorized use within 2 days of learning of it.
-Otherwise, they may be on the hook for unauthorized charges beyond the $50 limit.
+The Electronic Funds Transfer Act provides that customers must report unauthorized use within two days of learning of it.
+Otherwise, you may be on the hook for unauthorized charges beyond the $50 limit.

 There are some ways to minimize your risk while you shop from the comfort of your home or office.
 As much as you can, ensure you are shopping on secure websites.
 Carefully review the website’s return policies before placing your order.
 Save a copy of your order form or save the confirmation email for your records.

 Every year, millions of Americans shop online without any problems.
-However, the best way to protect your transactions is to minimize your risk, keep a careful eye on your monthly statement for any errors, and know your rights as an online consumer.
+However, the best way to protect your transactions is to keep a careful eye on your monthly statement and know your rights as an online consumer.